 The government has also published guidance for food businesses which includes a section on the management of outbreaks including collecting and providing contact details for health protection teams.

-To help tourism businesses to prepare for reopening, the business support team at VisitEngland has developed a new website to bring together all the guidance and resources available to businesses.
+To help tourism businesses operate in a Covid world, the business support team at VisitEngland has developed a new website to bring together all the guidance and resources available to businesses.

 I’ve heard that there is a tourism industry standard to reassure visitors that tourism businesses are reopening with COVID-19 measures in place.
 Could you tell me about that?